arextar/pine-api/docs/achievements.markdown

 Returns an array containing instances of pine.Achievement satisfying `query`.

 Query:
- * complete: A boolean that if false, returns incomplete achievements, and if true, returns complete ones.
+ * complete: A boolean that if false, returns incomplete achievements and if true, returns complete ones.

 ````js
 var achieves = pine.getAchievements({